FreshPorts/host-init/README.md

      1. For postgresql hosts:

-            ansible-playbook jail-postgresql.yml --limit=pg02.int.unixathome.org

-            #
-            # use pg_hba.conf file as a template for additiions to the
-            # pg_hba.conf file on the PostgreSQL server.
-            # Look in roles/postgresql-server/templates/hosts/SERVERNAME/pg_hba.conf.j2
-            #

             # The following is run on the jail host
             # PG_JAIL_CERT is defined in /usr/local/etc/host-init/jail-vars.sh
             # bringing those variables into your shell: . /usr/local/etc/host-init/jail-vars.sh